 As a university-level research institutions, CIL undertakes interdisciplinary research projects on ocean issues, especially on the marine environment.
 These projects are led by Senior Research Fellow Youna Lyons from the Ocean Law and Policy team and involve multi-disciplinary teams and expertise from other research centres from NUS and outside.

-Past special projects in international law include transboundary pollution and best treaty practice and the marine environment.
+Past special projects in international law include transboundary pollution and best treaty practice.

-The Ocean Law and Policy Programme has been engaged in the study of the international and regional governance of pollution from marine plastics since 2016 which has been supported under several project grants including the Singapore Maritime Institute, the High Commission of the United Kingdom to Singapore and United Nations Environment through the Coordinating Body for the Seas of East Asia.
+The Ocean Law and Policy Programme has been engaged in the study of the international and regional governance of pollution from marine plastics since 2016.
+Our work has been supported by several project grants including from the Singapore Maritime Institute, the High Commission of the United Kingdom to Singapore, and the United Nations Environment Programme through the Coordinating Body on the Seas of East Asia (COBSEA).

-This work involves the participation of the Centre for International Law to working groups and correspondence groups on marine plastics organized under the auspices of the Marine Environmental Protection Committee (MEPC) to the International Maritime Organization (IMO), under the auspices of the Conference of the Parties to the London Convention and its Protocol and its Scientific Group as well as to 3rd Meeting of the Ad Hoc Open-Ended Expert Group (AHOEG) on Marine Litter and Microplastics.
-Youna LYONS, CIL Senior Research Fellow, has also been nominated by Singapore Government as scientific expert in the Scientific Advising Group to this AHOEG.
+This work involves the participation of the Centre for International Law in working groups and correspondence groups on marine plastics organized under the auspices of the Marine Environmental Protection Committee (MEPC) to the International Maritime Organization (IMO), the Conference of the Parties to the London Convention and its Protocol and its Scientific Group, as well as the Ad Hoc Open-Ended Expert Group (AHOEG) on Marine Litter and Microplastics.
+Youna LYONS, CIL Senior Research Fellow, has been nominated by Singapore Government as scientific expert in the Scientific Advising Group to this AHOEG.

 This study was prepared by a research team from several research centres at the National University of Singapore (NUS) under the coordination of the Centre for International Law (CIL), support from the Coordinating Body on the Seas of East Asia (COBSEA), with support from the Global Partnership on Marine Litter (GPML) and the SEA circular project implemented by COBSEA and the United Nations Environment Programme (UNEP), as well as support by the Singapore Maritime Institute under CIL-MPA Oceans Governance Research Programme – Project ID SMI-2019-MA-03.
 The report was prepared with the aim of supporting and strengthening marine litter research and informing more robust policy making, in line with the COBSEA Regional Action on Marine Litter (RAP MALI) and other regional actions plans applicable in ASEAN+3.